 9 Best Foods You Should Be Eating to Fuel Your Bodyweight Training

 Proper nutrition is essential to staying healthy and fit.
-If you want to train intensely with Runtastic Results, you need to fill your energy stores with the right foods – for maximum results.
+If you want to train intensely with adidas Training, you need to fill your energy stores with the right foods – for maximum results.
 These nine foods are packed with power and can help you on your journey to achieving the body you always wanted.

 Legumes are protein and fiber powerhouses.
 Lentils, for example, are especially high in protein.
 100 g of this dry good provide about 25 g of protein.
 Their fiber content is also nothing to sneeze at.
 Just 100 g covers half of your daily requirement (30 g).
 How about eating a plate of vegan red lentil curry after your workout?